AdobeDocs/experience-platform.en/help/segmentation/faq.md

 You can put an audience into the delete state by opening the quick actions menu in Audience Portal and selecting [!UICONTROL Delete].

-### Are lifecycle state transitions the same for all types of audiences?
+### Are there any caveats for lifecycle state transitions?

-When you are using audiences in downstream services such as Adobe Journey Optimizer or non-customer
+Yes, there are some caveats to be aware of when you are using audiences in downstream services such as Adobe Journey Optimizer or non-customer-based audiences such as account-based audiences.

+At this time, you **must** manually check if the audience is used downstream in Adobe Journey Optimizer, as this status is currently not automatically checked.

+Additionally, you **must** manually check if the audience is used as a component of an account-based audience, as this status is also not currently automatically checked.

 ### Does using an audience as a child audience affect lifecycle state transitions?